 The Vail Village Master Plan encourages an increase in the number of residential units, especially for short term overnight accommodation.
-Mountain View Phase 2 includes the provision of 19 accommodation units.
-These are hotel room product available for short term overnight rentals.
-In addition, the project includes 12 dwelling units and 15 lock-off units, all of which will be able to participate in a voluntary short term rental program.
+The project includes 15 dwelling units and 20 lock-off units, all of which will be able to participate in a voluntary short term rental program.
 The units have been designed to encourage participation for the dwelling units and the lock-offs.
-With the on-site management available for the accommodation units, participation in the short term rental program is anticipated to be high.
-With this project alone, there is an addition of 46 new units available for short term rental, which is a top priority of the Vail Village Master Plan.
-Assuming an average 70% annual occupancy rate, that translates to approximately 12,000 room nights within the Village area.
+With the proposed on-site management, participation in the short term rental program is anticipated to be high.

-Example of quality of employee housing units proposed in Phase 2

-Along with encouraging the provision of employee housing, the Vail Village Master plan recognizes the need for the development of employee housing in Vail Village.
-Vail Mountain View Phase 2 includes the provision of 10 deed-restricted employee housing units, well in excess of any requirements.
-An Employee Housing Plan is provided as part of this submittal, but to summarize the plan, the commercial linkage requirement of 2.66 employees can be converted to 350 sq. ft. per employee, resulting in a commercial linkage requirement of 931 sq. ft.
-Adding this to the inclusionary requirement of 2,712 sq. ft., the total employee housing requirement equates to 3,643 sq. ft.
-As proposed, there is 10,574 sq. ft. in 10 employee housing units, 6,931 sq. ft. in excess of the requirement.
-This is unprecedented in a project in Vail Village.
+Example of quality of employee housing units proposed in Phase 2 housing in Vail Village.
+Vail Mountain View Phase 2 includes the provision of 15 deed-restricted employee housing units, well in excess of any requirements.
+An Employee Housing Plan is provided as part of this submittal, but to summarize the plan, he total employee housing requirement equates to 3,268 sq. ft.
+As proposed, there is approximately 13,992 sq. ft. in 15 employee housing units, approximately 10,654 sq. ft. in excess of the requirement.
+This level of employee housing as compared to the number of total units proposed is unprecedented in a project in Vail Village.